arpitannd/react-course-notes-v3/01-fundamentals/README.md

   // rest of the logic
 };
 const Book = (props) => {
-  const { img, title, author, children } = props;
+  /* note how we are including a children variable as well */ const { img, title, author, children } = props;
   console.log(props);
   return (